AniSundar18/DragGuidance/README.md

 </p>

 ## Identifying objects using feature correspondence
-To solve this problem, we primarily need to identify the object that is being moved.
-The DIFT paper, observes that correspondence emerges in diffusion models without any explicit supervision.
-This can be done using the feature maps of the Stable Diffusion UNet.
-We extend this behaviour and use the handle point to identify the object of interest, using a heatmap.
+Drag-based editing relies on 3 important steps,
+1. Identifying the object corresponding to the handle point
+2. Moving the identified object as per the edit instructions
+3. Preserving the identity of the image in other places